rodricios/blogdown/blogdown/static/posts/distributions_of_babel.md

 ![distribution of babel](http://i.imgur.com/8ISsT4j.jpg)
 <figcaption>Here we see the *Village People's* first public performance of *YMCA*.</figcaption>

-Ancient scriptures tell us that early ancient peoples were so well organized, due to there being only one spoken and understandable language, that they decided their next earthly feat would be to reach the heavens.
+Ancient scriptures tell us that Babylon was a well organized city/state, supposedly as a result of there being only one spoken and understandable language.

+And of course, like all great cities, some high-level planning and cheap labor can do a lot:

 > “Come, let us build ourselves a city, and a tower whose top is in the heavens; let us make a name for ourselves, lest we be scattered abroad over the face of the whole earth.

-The story goes on to say that God, for whatever reason, was not O.K. with these ancient people's endeavor *of building a tower reaching the heavens* (who's the genius behind this plan?).
+The biblical account of these times will go on to say that God, for whatever reason, was not O.K. with these ancient people's endeavor *of building a tower reaching the heavens* (who's the genius behind this plan?).

 Logically speaking, if one is not O.K. with a direction that someone or some group is taking, then the action one takes to derail that person's or group's plan is justified, right?